gamesbook/pyprototypr/docs/additional_concepts.rst

 =========================
 `↑ <table-of-contents_>`_

-In general, **pyprototypr** tries to avoid the use of short-cuts and instead relies on short, but hopefully memorable, names for things.
+In general, **protograf** tries to avoid the use of short-cuts and instead relies on short, but hopefully memorable, names for things.

 There are exceptions; for example, many properties are set with *directions*